 Elementary course : CE1 and CE2

 The study of French is approached in a more systematic way through the use of textbooks, which make it possible to consolidate the notions acquired in CP and to develop spelling, grammar and conjugation.
 Teachers continue to focus on recreational activities, this time targeting written knowledge of the language.
 Songs and poems are also used to reinforce what has been learned.

 The learning of spelling, grammar and conjugation is deepened, always with the help of a textbook.
 Children begin to become familiar with different literary genres.
 They develop their writing skills.
 Discussions and debates can be organized by teachers to encourage the oral expression of more complex ideas.
 During the CM, the children are guided towards a more in-depth discovery of French culture.

 The secondary class is partly a consolidation class (both oral and written) in order to fill the gaps that would have persisted in each of the four linguistic domains.
-This class also prepares students for examination techniques (DELF B1, GCSE) and covers the main vocabulary themes of the program and the required skills: written comprehension, oral comprehension, written expression and oral expression.
+This class also prepares students for the exam DELF B1 and covers the main vocabulary themes of the program and the required skills: written comprehension, oral comprehension, written expression and oral expression.
 In this class, small group work is preferred in order to optimize everyone’s progress.